daniel-cmz/daniel-cmz.github.io/_projects/1_project.md

 ---
 layout: page
-title: Envisioning the Care Economy Otherwise - Migrant Workers' Speculative Futures for Sustainable and Decent Care Work
+title: Envisioning the Care Economy Otherwise - Migrant Care Workers' Speculative Futures for Sustainable and Decent Care Work
 description: How else care economy can function?
 And how migrant care workers values and desires can reshape technologies, services and policies?
 img: assets/img/WorkshopPhoto.png
 importance: 1